stasm/innerself/README.md

   - Put them in the reducer.
 (This is considered a bad practice in Redux because it makes the reducer unpredictable and harder to test.)

-The `dispatch` function will also re-render the entire top-level component.
+The `dispatch` function will also re-render the entire top-level component if the state changes require it.
 In order to be able to do so, it needs to know where in the DOM to put the `innerHTML` the top-level component generated.
-This is what `attach` returned by `create_store` is for:
+This is what `attach` returned by `createStore` is for:

 ```javascript
 import { attach } from "./store";